- What is the Difference Between a Strain and a Sprain?

 Common Locations for Muscle Strain

 Of course, any muscle in your body is subject to strains, but like any other injury, some occur more often than others.
-The most common muscle strains occur within the hamstring, quadriceps, calf, back and groin.
+The most common muscle strains in the lower body occur within the hamstring, quadriceps, calf and groin muscles.
+In the upper body, the biceps and the rotator cuff muscles of the shoulder are most vulnerable to muscle strain injuries

 How Does Physiotherapy Help Treat The Injury?

-Upon your first visit, our physiotherapist will begin their assessment by gaining a bit of background knowledge on your injury.
+Upon your first visit, our physiotherapist will begin their assessment by gaining background knowledge on why, how and when your injury occurred.

 Learn more about our approach to treating muscle sprains and strains.